Rob Krupicka: Political career

 In 2009, after helping to create Virginia's school readiness standards, Governor Tim Kaine appointed Krupicka to the State Board of Education where he worked to expand educational opportunity in Virginia's schools and ensure that children in the Commonwealth show up to Kindergarten ready to learn and graduate High School with the skills necessary to compete in the 21st Century economy.
 On the Board, Krupicka was a strong advocate for increasing math and science learning opportunities in Virginia as well as for distancing Virginia from No Child Left Behind Act.

 In 2011, Krupicka contested the Democratic nomination for the Virginia 30th Senate district, which was an open seat due to the retirement of Senator Patsy Ticer.
 Krupicka ran second to the eventual winner, Adam Ebbin.

 In 2012, after the previous delegate for the House of Delegates 45th district resigned, Krupicka announced his candidacy and received the Democratic nomination by winning a primary in August.
-Governor Bob McDonnell called a special election for September 4, 2012 and Krupicka was elected over Republican and Libertarian candidates.
+Governor Bob McDonnell called a special election for September 4, 2012, and Krupicka was elected over Republican and Libertarian candidates.

 He sat on the following committees: Privileges and Elections; Counties, Cities and Towns; and Health, Welfare, and Institutions.

 In the General Assembly Krupicka focused on education issues.
 In the 2014 session, he worked to successfully pass significant SOL reform legislation, which received almost unanimous bipartisan support in both the House and Senate.
 In 2013 the Virginia Education Association named them their Rookie of the Year.

 Criminal justice and mental health were also legislative priorities for Krupicka.
 During his first year, he successfully argued for increased funding in the budget for Mental Health First Aid Training.

 Post-political Career

 Krupicka left politics in 2015 to pursue his career as a small businessman, operating Sugar Shack Donuts in Alexandria.
 The store was re-branded as Elizabeth's Counter, a vegan cafe and bakery, in February 2020.
-Elizabeth's Counter closed in August 2022 and will be replaced by Railbird Kitchen, also owned and operated by Krupicka.
+Elizabeth's Counter closed in August 2022 and was replaced by Railbird Kitchen, also owned and operated by Krupicka.
+Krupicka received his MSW from George Mason University in 2024 and began work as a therapist at River Grove Therapy in Old Town Alexandria in the fall of 2024.

 He presently resides in Old Town Alexandria, VA.